 Mr. Jekielek: Let’s remind everyone just briefly the date and the contents of the Nunes Memo.

-Mr. Patel: Yeah.
+Mr. Patel: Yes.
 So the date, I believe, as the guy who was a primary author behind the Nunes Memo, I like to call it the Kash Memo.
 Don’t tell anyone.
 I think we finished it up in January of ’18.
 The date’s on the memo, but I believe it was published right around very early February.
 So we put that out there.
-And if you remember the main, you know, you remember the mainstream media reaction to it.
-Devin and Kash pedal false narrative, intentionally lies to the American public and the world.
+And if you remember the mainstream media reaction to it.
+Devin and Kash Patel false narrative, intentionally lies to the American public and the world.
 These guys are disgusting human beings for saying that the DOJ could be corrupt, that Adam Schiff was lying to the world that, Bruce Ohr was involved with Fusion GPS, and that Christopher Steele’s motivations and money pipeline for creating the Steele dossier was hidden from the FISA court, and so much more.